H-HOPE/H-HOPE-current-meter/README.md

 <div align="center">
 <img src="./res/img (23).jpg" alt="drawing" width="300"/>

 Figure.
-Arduino Uno microcontroller mounted in the H-HOPE current meter enclosure.</div>
+Arduino Uno microcontroller mounted in the H-HOPE water current meter enclosure.</div>

 ## Assembly and test<a name="assembly"></a>

-With all the printed parts ready and programmed Arduino, we can start the assembly of the H-HOPE current meter.
+With all the printed parts ready and programmed Arduino, we can start the assembly of the H-HOPE water current meter.

-3D exploded model of a H-HOPE current meter
+3D exploded model of a H-HOPE water current meter

 <div align="center">
 <img src="./src/3D model/Sestav_1.png" alt="drawing" width="800"/>